makersacademy/rps-challenge/README.md

 ## The Approach

-The aim of this challenge was to re-create the famous rock, paper, scissors game.
-As usual, the application was produced following TDD principles.
+The application was developed following TDD principles.
 In this very simple application, only one class was created: the `Game` class.
 In hindsight, and in order to support future development of the app, the app could have been divided further into the following classes:
 * `Player`